geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-17/meeting-transcript.md

 Okay.

 ##### **Geohot** [[00:35:42](https://www.youtube.com/watch?v=jn3no5UZLmI&t=2142)]
-I mean, yeah, there should be like, yeah, like an obvious like way to do it when you've written this code, I think in a way that's...
+I mean, yeah, there should be like, yeah, like an obvious like way to do it when you've written this code, I think in a way that's..
 That's correct.
 There's a bunch of, you're right, it's the JIT cache.
 And then there's a bunch of different things that you want to map.